dasch-swiss/dsp-api/docs/rst/03-knora-api-server/api_v1/adding-resources.rst

 - The root XML element must be ``knoraXmlImport:resources``.
 - There is an XML namespace corresponding each ontology used in the import.
 These namespaces can be found in the XML schema files returned by the Knora API server.
-- We have copied and pasted ``xmlns="http://api.knora.org/ontology/biblio/xml-import/v1#"`` from the main XML schema, ``biblio.xsd``.
+- We have copied and pasted ``xmlns="http://api.knora.org/ontology/0802/biblio/xml-import/v1#"`` from the main XML schema, ``p0802-biblio.xsd``.
 This enables the Knora API server to identify the main ontology we are using.
 - We have used ``xsi:schemaLocation`` to indicate the main schema's namespace and filename.
 If we put our XML document in the same directory as the schemas, and we run an XML validator to check the XML, it should load the schemas.
 - The child elements of ``knoraXmlImport:resources`` represent resources to be created.
 The order of these elements